Tree-lattice zeta functions and class numbers: The zeta function as a determinant

 \begin{proof} We consider one cusp at a time and for simplicity assume that the period is one.
 Then all vertices along the cups can be assumed to have the same valency, say $q+1$.
 The modifications for the general case are easy.
 Let $(e_0,e_1,e_2,\dots)$ be a ray which represents the cusp.
 Write $f_j=e^{-1}$ then we get

 We find that the operator $1-uT$ is represented by the matrix

 where $a=-u(q-1)$ and $b=-u$.
 Further the operator $A$ represents what is going on outside the current cusp, $\al$ is a finite column vector and $\beta$ a finite row vector.
+Note that if one chooses to go up by one unit in the cusp, meaning that $e_j$ will be replaced by $e_{j+1}$ and $f_j$ by $f_{j+1}$, the vectors $\al$ and $\beta$ are disjoint in the sense that there cannot be a permutation $\sigma$ which gives a non-zero contribution to the determinant such that $\sigma(e_0)=f_0$.
 It follows that a finite permutation $\sigma$ which gives a non-zero contribution to the determinant must satisfy $\sigma(e_0)=e_0$ or $\sigma(e_0)=e_1$.
 In the first case it follows that $\sigma$ is the identity on the whole cusp section.
 So, if $\sigma$ is not the identity on the cusp section, the factor $\sp{Te_0,\sigma e_0}$ gives a factor $b=u(q-1)$.
 We find that there are not very many choices for such a $\sigma$ and that they come with growing powers of $u$, which for $|u|$ small, force in convergence of the determinant series.
 Therefore $1-uT$ is of strong determinant class.
 We compute

 where we have used the continuity of the exponential function.
 Next the limit can be interchanged with the sum for small $|u|$ by using dominated convergence by means of a crude estimate of $\tr T_F^n$ similar to the proof of Lemma \ref{lem3.4}.
 Finally we have $\lim_F\tr T_F^n=\Tr T^n$ by the same estimate, so that we end up with the claim.
 The other cusps are dealt with in the same fashion.